 Fetal growth restriction (FGR)

-FGR is a common pregnancy complication where an unborn baby fails to thrive.
-FGR can put babies at risk of cardiovascular disease, lung and brain injury and life-long problems like cerebral palsy, autism, learning and other behavioural dysfunctions.
+FGR can put babies at risk of heart, lung and brain injury and life-long problems like hypertension, cerebral palsy, autism, learning and other behavioural dysfunctions.
+FGR is also the leading cause of stillbirth, increasing that risk up to 20-fold.

 Causes, types and risks: How scientists are helping